alishasc/alishasc/README.md

 # 👋 Hi, I'm Alisha

-I'm a recent Computer Science graduate from the University of Westminster with a passion for mobile development and user-centered design.
-I'm currently enjoying learning Swift!
+I'm a recent Computer Science graduate from the University of Westminster with a passion for mobile development and user-centered design 😊

 ## 🌱 What I’m currently working on

-- 👩🏻‍💻 Completing Hacking with Swift’s [*100 Days of SwiftUI*](https://www.hackingwithswift.com/100/swiftui)
+- 👩🏻‍💻 Completing Hacking with Swift’s [*100 Days of SwiftUI*](https://www.hackingwithswift.com/100/swiftui) - [Repository here!](https://github.com/alishasc/100-Days-of-SwiftUI/tree/main)
 - 💡 Relearning Java

 ## 📂 Featured Projects